 The operative word there is profiting.

 In order to encourage creative freelancers and other artistic creators to share their wonderful works, copyright laws were created to protect their inherent rights as content creators.
 Since your rights as a creator are automatically protected, clients who hire you to create something for them will often have you sign what’s called a Work for Hire agreement.

 - A work prepared by an employee within the scope of his or her employment, or

 - A work specially ordered or commissioned for use as a contribution to a collective work, as part of a motion picture or other audiovisual work, as a translation, as a supplementary work, as a compilation, as an instructional text, as a test, as answer material for a test, or as an atlas, if the parties expressly agree in a written instrument signed by them that the work shall be considered a work made for hire.

 Work-for-hire agreements re-assign the rights of the work you create to the client that paid you to create it.

 Without work for hire agreements, creative freelancers can be commissioned and paid for artistic works that never legally change ownership.
 In exchange for some kind of consideration –whether money, influence or something else you deem valuable – you agree to relinquish any further rights to the work you are creating.

-Creative purists would have you believe that in order to remain a true artist you must never sell the rights to your work.
+Creative purists and literary nerds would have you believe that in order to remain a true artist you must never sell the rights to your work.
 Instead, purists believe you should license them.
 They claim selling your work outright cheapens the value of the art itself.

 Which is the better choice?